DONALD HERSH, O.D., F.A.A.O. (1927-2014)

 Dr. Donald Hersh, the inspiration for the CLEI Center for Keratoconus, passed away on March 20, 2014.

-A doctor dedicated to the care of keratoconus and contact lens patients and a leading innovator in contact lens therapeutics over the decades, Dr. Hersh will be sorely missed by all of us at CLEI and his patients.
+A doctor dedicated to the care of keratoconus and specialty contact lens patients and a leading innovator in contact lens therapeutics over the decades, Dr. Hersh will be sorely missed by all of us at CLEI and his patients.

 In Memorium: Dr. Donald Hersh, Director, Contact Lens Division, The Cornea and Laser Eye Institute and the CLEI Center for Keratoconus